-After completing this transaction, the remaining credit balance in the paid in capital from treasury stock account is now a $2,000.
+After completing this transaction, the remaining credit balance in the Paid-in Capital from Treasury Stock account is now $2,000.

 Case 5 – Situation (d): Disposal (resale) of Treasury Stock for cash, at a market price significantly below the original purchase price:

-This case differs from case #4 above in that the T/S was resold at a sales price significantly below its original purchase price.
-Recall in the previous case, we had a sufficient credit balance in the paid in capital from T/S account to cover the deficiency.
-In this case, we’ll look at what to do when the balance in the paid in capital from T/S account is not enough in and of itself to cover any deficiency.
-Hint: We use the Retained Earnings account to make up any shortfall once the paid in capital from T/S account balance is zeroed out.
+This example differs from Example 4 above in that the T/S was resold at a sales price significantly below its original purchase price.
+Recall that in the previous case, we had a sufficient credit balance in the Paid-in Capital from T/S account to cover the deficiency.
+In this case, we’ll look at what to do when the balance in Paid-inthis account is not enough by itself to cover any deficiency.
+(Hint: We use the Retained Earnings account to make up any shortfall once the Paid-in Capital from T/S account balance is zeroed out).

-Example 5 -1 (d)

 In this final example, assume the company sells its remaining shares at $20.00 per share on September 30.

 Prepare the journal entry for the August 31 transaction.

 First, note in this transaction the company is selling the 2,000 remaining shares.
 Also, the selling price per share is well below the original purchase price ($20.00 vs. $25.00).
 As such, there is a $5.00 reduction from the purchase price.
 The total cash the company receives is based on the market price it received for each share sold ($20.00 per share times the number of shares sold).
 As previously stated, whenever T/S is disposed of, regardless of the selling price at which they are disposed, the T/S account must be credited at the original (initial) cost of the treasury stock on the date of its original (initial) purchase ($25.00 per share times the number of shares sold).
-The Paid in Capital from Treasury Stock account is debited the difference (up to the credit balance in that account), because the balance in the paid in capital from treasury stock account CANNOT go below zero as well.
+The Paid-in Capital from Treasury Stock account is debited the difference (up to the credit balance in that account), because the balance in the Paid-in capital from treasury stock account CANNOT go below zero as well.

-At his point, the development of the journal entry looks like this:
+At this point, the development of the journal entry looks like this: